FAIRChemistry/chromatopy/specifications/chromatography.md

   - Description: Start retention time of the peak
 - peak_end
   - Type: float
-  - Description: End retention time of the peak
+  - Description: End retention time of the peak.
 - width
   - Type: float
-  - Description: Width of the peak
+  - Description: Width of the peak.
 - height
   - Type: float
-  - Description: Height of the peak
+  - Description: Height of the peak.
 - percent_area
   - Type: float
-  - Description: Percent area of the peak
+  - Description: Percent area of the peak.
 - tailing_factor
   - Type: float
-  - Description: Tailing factor of the peak
+  - Description: Tailing factor of the peak.
 - separation_factor
   - Type: float
-  - Description: Separation factor of the peak
+  - Description: Separation factor of the peak.

-## Enumerations

 ### SignalType